abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 and wallops Sariputta over the head.
 The description is that he gives him a blow that could split a mountain.

-Sariputta is unmoved.
-Moggallana has seen this scene unfold.
-Sariputta comes out of his meditation, and Moggallana asks, “How are you feeling today?”
-Sariputta says, “Okay.
+Sāriputta is unmoved.
+Moggallāna has seen this scene unfold.
+Sāriputta comes out of his meditation, and Moggallāna asks, “How are you feeling today?”
+Sāriputta says, “Okay.
 But I’ve got a bit of a headache today.”
-Moggallana says, “It’s no wonder, with these yakkhas.”
+Moggallāna says, “It’s no wonder, with these yakkhas.”
 He relates the scene.
 “This is wonderful.
-These mighty yakkhas can give a blow to Sariputta, and all he says is, “I’ve got a bit of a headache.”
+These mighty yakkhas can give a blow to Sāriputta, and all he says is, “I’ve got a bit of a headache.”

-Then Sariputta says, “What’s really amazing to me is that you can see these things happening.
+Then Sāriputta says, “What’s really amazing to me is that you can see these things happening.
 I didn’t see so much as a mud sprite, let alone a yakkha, a deva, or anything like that.”
 The sutta ends with these two great disciples admiring each other’s qualities.

-13\.
-What are the primary distinctions between Theravada, Mahayana, and Vajrayana?
+Q: What are the primary distinctions between Theravāda, Mahāyāna, and Vajrayāna?

-Without confusing people, I think Theravada, just by the very literal translation of its name, means the teaching of the elders.
+A: Without confusing people, I think Theravāda, just by the very literal translation of its name, means the teaching of the elders.
 Its primary focus is in trying to maintain the tradition as it was passed down as closely as they could assume were the original teachings of the Buddha.